Xpost2000/simple-input-overlay/README.md

 - Tenkeyless
 - Fullsize

+The keyboard input is scancode based, which doesn't really support other layouts.

 The assets used to produced the overlay graphic are based off of https://thoseawesomeguys.com/prompts/

 **Although it is capable of supporting whatever controllers SDL2 supports.** Any controller that does not have a preset will default to